lostisland/faraday/README.md

 implementation, you will be responsible for providing patches in a timely fashion.
 If critical issues for a particular implementation exist at the time of a major release, support for that Ruby version may be dropped.

+## Contribute

+Do you want to contribute to Faraday?
+Open the issues page and check for the `any volunteer?` label!
+But before you start coding, please read our [Contributing Guide](https://github.com/lostisland/faraday/blob/master/CONTRIBUTING.md)

 ## Copyright